Fourteener: Fourteeners

-The following table lists the 96 mountain peaks of the United States with at least 14000 ft of topographic elevation and at least 300 ft of topographic prominence].
-Of these, 53 rise in Colorado, 29 in Alaska, 12 in California, and one in Washington (Liberty Cap is part of the crater atop Mt Rainier).
-The 22 highest fourteeners all rise in Alaska.
+The following table lists the 96 mountain peaks of the United States with at least 14000 ft of topographic elevation and at least 300 ft of topographic prominence.
+Of these, 53 rise in Colorado, 29 in Alaska, 12 in California and one in Washington.
+The 22 highest fourteeners are all found in Alaska.

 Topographic prominence

 The table above uses a minimum topographic prominence criterion of 300 ft and includes 96 peaks.
 The number of peaks included depends upon the minimum topographic prominence criterion.
 A criterion of 100 m includes 90 peaks, 500 ft includes 77 peaks, 1000 ft includes 63 peaks, and 500 m includes 46 peaks.

 The following U.S. summits have 14,000 ft of elevation, but have less than 300 ft of topographic prominence: